sebsassi/zebradm/README.md

 cmake --install build --prefix <install directory>
 ```

-Note: this library aims to use the C++20 standard.
-Therefore, a sufficiently modern compiler is
+*Note: this library uses the C++23 standard, and requires a sufficiently modern compiler with
-required.
-At least GGC 13 or Clang 17 is recommended.
-The library may compile at any point with
-compilers down to GCC 11 and Clang 14, but no guarantees are made about this.
+support for the features used by the library.
+Since this library is a work on progress, the
+minimum requirements for the compiler will evolve with the needs of the library and increasing
+availability of newer compiler versions.*

+*This library is developed on and for Linux platforms.
+If you're on Windows and need to use MSVC,
+you're on your own.*

 ## Usage